IPhone XS: Chargegate

 Users reported that the iPhone XS and XS Max would sometimes fail to charge by Lightning cable if it had been off for a while, and would only begin to charge if the screen was turned on.
 This was caused by a software bug with Apple's "Disable USB accessories when locked" setting, a feature intended to prevent unknown devices from accessing a user's content.
-The press dubbed the issue "Chargegate".
-This and a Bluetooth connectivity problem were fixed by iOS 12.0.1, released on October 8, 2018.
+The press dubbed the issue "Chargegate".This and a Bluetooth connectivity problem were fixed by iOS 12.0.1, released on October 8, 2018.

 Camera issues (Beautygate)

 Customers also reported seeing unrealistic smoothness on their skin when taking a selfie with an automatic filter, an effect associated with the XS and XS Max's new Smart HDR camera feature.
 This technology combines multiple photos of varying exposures to increase dynamic range on the iPhones' photos, but can also reduce facial imperfections and highlights in selfies.
 Some, who speculated this was the result of a hidden "beauty mode" (an actual feature in some smartphones), dubbed the issue "Beautygate".
-There was a general dispute in the community as to whether the camera actual "intended" to "perfect" faces or if they just appeared that way as result of a better-quality camera.
+There was a general dispute in the community as to whether the camera actually "intended" to "perfect" faces or if they just appeared that way as a result of a better-quality camera.

 Apple said that these results were due to the Smart HDR algorithm incorrectly selecting the blurrier long exposure as its base frame instead of the sharpest short exposure.
 The issue was resolved with the release of iOS 12.1 on October 30, 2018.

 The iPhone XS' camera was criticized for not featuring a night mode. iOS 13 did not include night mode which was kept exclusive to the then-new iPhone 11.
 However, third-party apps brought similar Night Mode to older iPhones.